Pramanik4/Azure-Data-Lake-Storage-Gen2-ADLS-/04-Containers.md

 <img width="287" height="362" alt="image" src="https://github.com/user-attachments/assets/79642d62-816e-4d1e-8a61-2c39883a30bb" />

+## Container vs Storage Account

+A Storage Account is the main Azure resource that hosts storage services like Blob Storage, Azure Files, Queue Storage, and Table Storage.

+A Container is a logical storage unit created inside a Storage Account to organize and store data.

 ### Interview Questions
 #### Q1.
 What is the difference between a Container and a Folder?